lgblgblgb/xep128/README.md

 You can issue command :XEP CPU to query CPU emulation status.
 You can also use this to set the CPU type, with another word after CPU, it can be Z80 (NMOS Z80), Z80C (CMOS Z80) and Z180 (it is always CMOS).

+RAM size can be queried with :XEP RAM command, also, you can use this construct to set RAM size up with :XEP RAM 128 (it will set 128Kbyte of RAM).
+This also causes the emulated EP to reboot.

 # Known problems